izumisu/blog/index.md

 The most funny thing is the slogan of the team: **It\'s always day1**.

 It could be changed to: **It\'s always money**.

+---

+Phone is Phone

+Recently I have read an [article](https://www.jianshu.com/p/b3d54e14a49b), and have the same feeling with its author.
+PS If you are English reader, you could use google translate, or it's ok if don't know what it means.

+The main idea of the article is: The author expressed his heart-tried of social apps usage these years, and finally gave up using *Wechat*(instant message app in China).

+And I, agree with him.

+As Gen Z in China, before high school we use *QQ*(another instant app), during high school and college we use *Dingtalk*(collaborate app), Wechat and QQ.

+For me, these year the social apps I have used more than three above, they are:

+- Kehua(an AI-base online 1v1 soul mate app)
+- Telegram
+- Hellotalk
+- Tandem
+- Gorkor(a random mail-like app, focusing on slow communication)
+- Qingtenzhilian(a college meet&dating app, focusing on strictly selection)
+- Element
+- All kinds of IRC clients
+and more

+The reason I use these app, either feeling lonely and want to chat with girls, or just wanna improve my English.

+Few years later, I just feel more boring and anxious, and wanna quit(p.s.
+I have already quit when I'm writing this line).

+You probably have heard this: **Human is social animal**.
+But I want to say: Human is offline-social animal, at least I am.

+I could have 20 girls in my wechat contact, could chat with foreigners all over the world, and could type anything I want to chat with others, so what?
+I'm still sitting alone, facing my phone/pc, in a small rented room, nearly having no friend I could hang out with.

+And most important thing is, for me, no matter what kinds of app, the end of the chatting is **nothing/nobody to chat**.
+Look back the history of these apps, I find almost all the messages are useless, meaningless, thoughtless.
+Besides, everyone has his/her own life, both have no interest to chat with a man/woman who isn't really important to him/her.

+Steve Jobs release first [iPhone](https://en.wikipedia.org/wiki/IPhone_(1st_generation)) on 2007.
+17 years later, I'm quit, and go back to phone, message and email.

+It could be a game box, could be a music player, could be a social center, but I wanna say:

+"Phone is phone."

+---

 ## MONTHLY ARCHIVE